sundeepbassi/fun-ships/README.md

 # Fun-Ships
-Fun-Ships is battleship game designed on the original game.
+Fun-Ships is battleship game designed on the original board game

 For more information about battleships check out [Wikipedia](https://en.wikipedia.org/wiki/Battleship_(game)])

+Funships is coded in python and the code is outputted in the terminal the game is also deployed to Heroku.

+The game is designed to be played by a single person.

 ### How To Play